leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The `singlespace` environment sets a single space between the lines of the title page.
 (The `singlespace` environment is provided by the `setspace` package we included above.)

-**Note:** We don’t use the LaTeX facilities for creating title pages because they don’t follow the formatting requirements.
-The `\maketitle` command doesn’t give enough control over the appearance, and the `titlepage` environment causes the title page to not count toward the page count.
+**Note:** We don’t use the LaTeX facilities for creating title pages because they don’t follow the formatting requirements: the `\maketitle` command doesn’t give enough control over the appearance, and the `titlepage` environment causes the title page to not count toward the page count.

 ```latex
 \vspace*{0.5in}
 ```

 There must be a space of 1.5″ before the title, which we accomplish with a margin of 1″ (see above) plus a **v**ertical **space** of 0.5″.
-We must use `\vspace*` instead of `\vspace` to prevent LaTeX from collapsing the space with the margin.
+We use `\vspace*` instead of `\vspace` to prevent LaTeX from collapsing the space with the margin.

 ```latex
 \textbf{\uppercase{!!TITLE!!}}